Need employment tax relief?

 Employee Retention Credit

-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), enacted on March 27, 2020, is designed to encourage eligible employers to keep employees on their payroll, despite experiencing financial hardship related to the coronavirus pandemic, with an employee retention tax credit (Employee Retention Credit).
-The refundable credit is 50% of up to $10,000 in wages paid by an eligible employer to employees after March 12, 2020, and before January 1, 2021.
-For more information, see Employee Retention Credit, Coronavirus Tax Relief for Businesses and Tax-Exempt Entities, Employee Retention Credit FAQs, and Deferral of employment tax deposits and payments through December 31, 2020.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), enacted on March 27, 2020, was designed to encourage eligible employers to keep employees on their payroll, despite experiencing financial hardship related to the coronavirus pandemic, with an employee retention tax credit (Employee Retention Credit).
+For the 2020 tax year, the CARES Act provided a refundable credit is 50% of up to $10,000 in wages paid by an eligible employer to employees after March 12, 2020, and before January 1, 2021.
+For more information, see Employer Tax Credits, Employee Retention Credit, Coronavirus Tax Relief for Businesses and Tax-Exempt Entities, and Employee Retention Credit FAQs.

 Paid Leave for Workers and Tax Credits for Small- and Mid-Size Businesses